Are we a match? Are we a match

 Limited scalability.
 Since spreadsheets aren't built for teamwork, they also struggle to handle growing business demands.
 As your database expands and you gain more clients, a CRM in Google Sheets or Excel may no longer be sufficient for your needs.
 Eventually, you might require a CRM that integrates with other tools.

 Security concerns.
-Spreadsheets can also pose security risks.
+Free CRM templates in spreadsheets can also pose security risks.
 Once uploaded to OneDrive or Google Sheets, you lose some control over how that data is handled.
 A simple mistake, like sharing the file accidentally, could expose your contact list.

-• Should I use a CRM in Google Sheets or in Excel?
+• Should I use a CRM template in Google Sheets or in Excel?

 It depends on what you're used to.
 Generally speaking, if you want a simple and free solution, Google Sheets is the way to go.
-It is also hosted on a cloud, which means you'll always has access to your data.
+It is also hosted on a cloud, which means you'll always has access to the data you have in your CRM template.

 close